 Following the recent outbreak of Coronavirus Disease 2019 (COVID-19) in China late last year, the City’s Executive Leadership Team began working with the Office of Emergency Management (OEM) to ensure we are taking appropriate precautions and preparing protocols in case the virus affects our community and/or region.

-Local Case Data and City Resources
+Local Case Data

 The City created a centralized area for Tarrant and Denton County COVID-19 case data.
 The dashboard provides a local snapshot.
 By clicking on the county links below, readers can see the case counts provided by the Denton County and Tarrant County public health offices.